RaasAhsan/mips/README.md

-# z80
+# mips

-This project provides a full-featured environment for Z80 CPUs:
+This project provides a full-featured environment for MIPS CPUs:
 - An assembler
 - A disassembler
 - An emulator with various mock I/O components
-- A programming language named Ciel that compiles to Z80 assembly
+- A programming language named Ciel that compiles to MIPS assembly

 Kotlin is the choice of language for this codebase for several reasons:
 1. Principled and disciplined language